Sparse time-varying parameter VECMs with an application to modeling electricity prices: Introduction

-The estimation of VECMs, particularly with TVPs, poses several challenges \citep[see also][]{koop2011bayesian}.
-First, there is often no compelling a priori argument how a set of variables are cointegrated, especially in high-dimensions.
-And this complicates introducing reasonable restrictions to identify the long-run behavior of observed series.
-Second, and relatedly, the cointegration rank is unknown and subject to change depending on the specific application.\footnote{The previous literature often conditions on the rank and compares marginal likelihoods or predictive performance ex post.
-Notable exceptions are \citet{jochmann2015regime} and \citet{chua2018bayesian}, who use regime-switching models to estimate time-varying cointegration ranks.
-These papers either use rather small information sets, or introduce strong prior information on the cointegration rank.
-Both limitations are often impractical and identifying restrictions on the cointegration relationships can be tedious in large-scale models from an applied perspective.} Third, large TVP models are prone to overfitting.
-A large number of papers propose to restrict the parameter space relying on hierarchical prior distributions or approximations.\footnote{Relevant contributions in this context are \citet{bunea2012joint,jochmann2013stochastic,eisenstat2016stochastic,huber2019threshold,chakraborty2016bayesian,hauzenberger2020dynamic,huber2018stochastic,huber2020bayesian}.}
+We aim at capturing these empirical features and regularities in energy markets and model them explicitly.
+This motivates our proposed TVP-VECM.
+However, estimating VECMs, particularly with TVPs, poses several econometric challenges \citep[see, e.g.,][]{koop2011bayesian}.
+First, even when it is agreed upon that cointegration should be taken into account, there is often no compelling argument about how a set of (economic) variables are cointegrated (especially in higher dimensions).
+This complicates introducing reasonable restrictions to identify the long-run behavior of such time series.
+For electricity prices, this aspect is even more apparent, since there is no clear intuition from economic theory about how to \textit{a priori} restrict the cointegration space.
+Second, and relatedly, the cointegration rank is unknown and may be subject to change over time depending on the application.
+The previous literature often conditions on the rank and then compares measures of model fit \textit{ex post} \citep[see][]{geweke1996bayesian}.
+This may be impractical, either due to computational limits, or due to varying the rank requiring additional (possibly \textit{ad hoc}) identifying restrictions.\footnote{Notable exceptions are \citet{jochmann2015regime} and \citet{chua2018bayesian}, who use regime-switching models to estimate a time-varying cointegration rank.} Third, due to their flexibility, large TVP models are prone to overfitting.
+Many papers thus propose to restrict the parameter space relying on hierarchical prior distributions or approximations.\footnote{These three aspects are discussed to a varying extent in, e.g., \citet{bunea2012joint,jochmann2013stochastic,eisenstat2016stochastic,huber2019threshold,chakraborty2016bayesian,huber2020bayesian, hauzenberger2020dynamic, huber2018stochastic}.}

+Our approach to solving these interrelated issues combines several recent econometric techniques used for large-scale TVP models and reduced rank regressions.
+We employ continuous global-local priors for pushing the parameter space towards sparsity. \citet{pruser2023data} is a related paper with a similar approach to deal with shrinkage in (constant parameter) VECMs.
+However, as noted by \citet{chakraborty2016bayesian}, such priors solely achieve approximate zeroes; the probability of observing exact zeroes is zero.
+In simple terms, this implies that shrinkage may guide a general model specification towards a simpler one, but it cannot achieve the nested version exactly (in terms of model selection).